 Step 1 Inspect the substrate.

 - Determine if the substrate is acceptable to receive a floor tile installation.
 The substrate must be structurally sound, solid and stable.

 - When appropriate, replace it with a suitable substrate material.

 - Clean the substrate.
 All substrates should be clean, dry and free of dust, dirt, oil, grease, paint, tar, wax, soap, concrete curing compounds, concrete color stains, concrete sealers, clear coats, loosely bonded toppings, any primers that are not MAPEI brand, old adhesive residues (unless otherwise recommended by MAPEI), and any other substance that may prevent, reduce or affect adhesion or performance.

 Step 2 Prepare the substrate to receive tile.

-- Level entire rooms and large areas using a quality self-leveling underlayment such as MAPEI Self Leveler Plus.
-Prior to applying MAPEI Self Leveler Plus , use MAPEI Primer T to prime the substrate.
+- Level entire rooms and large areas using a quality self-leveling underlayment such as MAPEI Self-Leveler Plus.
+Prior to applying MAPEI Self-Leveler Plus, use MAPEI Primer T™ to prime the substrate.

-- Fill holes and low spots up to ½” over concrete, cement board or plywood with MAPEI Planipatch® patching compound.
+- Fill holes and low spots up to 1/2″ (12 mm) over concrete, cement board or plywood with MAPEI Planipatch® patching compound.
 For holes or low spots up to 1″ (2.5 cm), use Planiprep® SC.

-- Fill holes and low spots up to 3” over concrete, cement board only with MAPEI Mapecem Quickpatch.
-Quickpatch can be used interior and exterior
+- Fill holes and low spots up to 3″ (7.6 cm) over concrete and cement board only with MAPEI Mapecem® Quickpatch.
+Mapecem Quickpatch can be used for interior and exterior applications.

 - For cement board substrates, tape and fill joints per the cement board manufacturer’s written instructions.